lannyzhujin/AWS_CSA_Feb_2018/AWS_CSA-Associate/CSA-12.-App-&-Messaging-Services.md

 ### SQS Message:
  - A set of instructions that will be relayed to the "worker" instances via the SNS Queue.
  - Can be up to 256KB of text (in any format).
- - Each message is guaranteed to be delivered at least once:
-     - Order is not guaranteed
-     - Duplicates can occur

 ### SOS Oueue:
  - An queue stores messages (for up to 14 days), that can be retrieved through "polling".
  - Queues allows components of your application to work independently of each other (decoupled environments).